 There are about 7,000 languages worldwide.
-Many languages are threatened by extinction, especially languages spoken by natives in Asia and America.
+Many languages are threatened by extinction, especially languages natives speak in Asia and America.

-Some languages are spoken by only a couple of people.
-More that 50% of languages have less than 10,000 speakers; more than 25% of languages have less than 1,000 speakers.
-4% of the world population speak 96% of all languages.
-From a different angle: 96% of the world population speak 4% of all languages.
-People should easily be able to communicate, but they cannot because 4% represents 270 languages.
+Only a handful of people speak some languages.
+More than 50% of languages have less than 10,000 speakers; more than 25% have less than 1,000 speakers.
+4% of the world population speaks 96% of all languages.
+From a different angle: 96% of the world population speaks 4% of all languages.
+People should easily communicate, but they cannot because 4% represents 270 languages.

-Eight languages are so called world languages with more than 150 million speakers each.
-They are Chinese, English, Spanish, Hindi, Arabic, Portuguese, Bangla and Russian.
+Eight languages are so-called world languages with more than 150 million speakers each: Chinese, English, Spanish, Hindi, Arabic, Portuguese, Bangla and Russian.

 German, Latin, Slavic and Greek are all Indo-European languages.
-It is thought that all languages originate from one language over 100,000 years ago.
+It is thought that all languages originated from one language over 100,000 years ago.

 Approximately 150 languages are spoken in Europe, of which 40 are spoken in the Caucasus region alone.

-Most languages are spoken in Africa and Asia.
-Top of the chart is Papua New Guinea with 820 languages.
+Most languages exist in Africa and Asia.
+At the top of the chart is Papua New Guinea, with 820 languages.

-Only ⅓ of all languages have writing.
+Only ⅓ of all languages have written forms.
 Most languages are solely spoken.

-If I have done my homework correctly, then I can say with certainty that 1.571% of the world population speaks German.
+If I have done my homework correctly, I can confidently say that 1.571% of the world’s population speaks German.
 You may wonder if there is any need to learn German.
-Yes, there is because that percentage represents over 110 million people, most of which live in Europe.
+Yes, because that percentage represents over 110 million people, most of whom live in Europe.